Rodulf, Herule king: King of the Heruls

-The Herul kingdom was centred on Lower Austria and Moravia, north of the Middle Danube.
-It had existed there since 454, after the Battle of Nedao.
+The Herul kingdom was somewhere in the area of northern Lower Austria, north of the Upper Danube.
+The Danubian Heruli escaped Hunnish domination in 454, after the Battle of Nedao.
 Rodulf is the first known king of this kingdom, and the first mention of him which can be associated with a date is the remark of Procopius that implies he was ruling already in the early 490s.
-This was in the period after Theoderic the Great, took over the Kingdom of Italy from Odoacer.
-In Italy, Odoacer had been named as a king over the Heruli, and other Danubian peoples who had followed him there.
+This was in the period after Theoderic the Great took over the Kingdom of Italy from Odoacer in 493.
+In Italy, Odoacer had himself been named as a Heruli king, and other Danubian peoples who had followed him there.
 After his murder in 493, the Herules still ruled a kingdom north of the Danube:

 Procopius thus sees the conflict with the Langobards starting already in the 5th century, around 494.
 If however the un-named Herule king who was adopted by Theoderic was Rodulf, based on the idea that there was no Herule king after him who Theoderic would have allied to, then the letter announcing his adoption is estimated to be from 507-511, and the war can not have been earlier than that.

-Jordanes also wrote about an unnamed king of the Heruli, who has been identified with Rodulf by some historians.
+The correspondence of Theoderic collected in the Variae of Cassiodorus also mentions an unnamed king of the Heruli, who has been identified with Rodulf by some historians.
 He mentioned that Theodoric adopted a king of the Heruli as his "son in arms," by giving him a horse, sword and shield, probably around 507.
-The letter to the king, which was to be translated and explained by the envoys, stated that the king would "hold the first rank among the peoples."
+The letter to the king, which was to be translated and explained by the envoys, stated that the king would "hold the first rank among the peoples".